jnvtnguyen/infastructure/kubernetes/democratic-csi-nfs/README.md

 You must have nfs-common installed on all nodes and is automated in the terraform folder

-#### Installing Democratic CSI NFS Provisioner on Helm
+#### Installing Democratic CSI on Helm

-Before installing Democratic CSI NFS Provisioner on Helm, you must create your own values.yaml file from the provided values.template.yaml or the code below
+Before installing Democratic CSI on Helm, you must create your own values.yaml file from the provided values.template.yaml or the code below
 ```
 driver: freenas-api-nfs
 instance_id: